Quickstart — bind many members from one agent

 atop the shared Network.

-Step 4 — bind the standalone-organism handles you need
+Step 4 — bind the organism handles you need

 Each OrganismRef carries the stable id; the concrete